apify/apify-docs/sources/platform/integrations/gmail.md

 ---
-title: Gmail
+title: Gmail integration
+sidebar_label: Gmail
 description: Learn how to integrate Apify with Gmail
-sidebar_position: 11.14
+sidebar_position: 11.16
 slug: /integrations/gmail
 ---

-# Gmail integration

 **Learn how to integrate your Apify Actors with Gmail.
 This article shows you how to automatically send an email with results when an Actor run succeeds.**